 - safe (non-flammable),

-How to determine your power needs on the boat
+How to determine your electricity needs on your boat

 Create an overview of all consumers: